 Figure 6 presents the composites for summer and reveals interesting differences to winter.
 In C-EU, intense precipitation occurs ahead of an upper-level PV trough and under weak cyclonic lower-tropospheric wind anomalies (Fig. 6a).
-Cyclones are now closer to the precipitating area, which explains the higher numbers of cyclones compared to winter (Fig. 3a,d).
-Another obvious

-- difference to winter are the anomalously high CAPE values, which are generally increased over all regions considered.
-The composite for W-US is qualitatively similar to the one for C-EU, but with more atmospheric rivers and negligible CAPE values (Fig. S3b).
+Cyclones are now closer to the precipitating area, which explains the higher numbers of cyclones compared to winter (Fig. 3a, d).
+Another obvious difference to winter is the anomalously high CAPE values, which are generally increased over all regions considered.
+The composite for W-US is qualitatively similar to the one for C-EU but with more atmospheric rivers and negligible CAPE values (Fig. S3b).
 The composites for the two Mediterranean regions IBP and MED reveal the influence of an upper-level trough and weak cyclonic wind anomalies and, in particular for IBP, anomalously high CAPE values (Figs. 6b and S3a).
-Note that over 18P cyclone frequencies are only slightly increased compared to climatology (by less than 10%) and therefore not visible in - Fig. 6b.
+Note that over IBP cyclone frequencies are only slightly increased compared to climatology (by less than 10%) and are therefore not visible in Fig. 6b.

-In C-US, in sharp contrast to winter, large-scale forcing is weak in summer and convective and orographic processes seem to dominate (Fig. 6c), in agreement with Fig. 4f.
+In C-US, in sharp contrast to winter, large-scale forcing is weak in summer, and convective and orographic processes seem to dominate (Fig. 6c), in agreement with Fig. 4f.
 The weak upper-level ridge induces an anticyclonic circulation directed towards the Rocky Mountains.
-Similar to winter, wet days in C-US are also characterised by a high variability of the synoptic by a weak upper-level PV trough upstream and over the Rocky Mountains and weak southerly wind anomalies at 850-hPa, together with enhanced atmospheric river frequencies and enhanced CAPE values (Fig. S6b).
-On wet days dominated by warm conveyor belts, northeasterly 850-hPa wind anomalies are weak, but high CAPE values occur in the C-US region (Fig. S6c).
-No frequency anomalies of anticyclones occur on wet days dominated by warm conveyor belts or atmospheric rivers (Fig. S6b,c).
+Similar to winter, wet days in C-US are also characterized by a high variability in the synoptic flow.
+Although 54 % of wet days are dominated by anticyclones, 13 % of wet days are dominated by atmospheric rivers and 13% by warm conveyor belts (Fig. S6).
+Wet days that are dominated by atmospheric rivers are characterized by a weak upper-level PV trough upstream and over the Rocky Mountains and weak southerly wind anomalies at 850 hPa, together with enhanced atmospheric river frequencies and enhanced CAPE values (Fig. S6b).
+On wet days dominated by warm conveyor belts, northeasterly 850 hPa wind anomalies are weak, but high CAPE values occur in the C-US region (Fig. S6c).
+No frequency anomalies of anticyclones occur on wet days dominated by warm conveyor belts or atmospheric rivers (Fig. S6b, c).